You have got to give credit where credit is due.

 At a time when Americans are looking for answers to restart our sputtering economy, our president chooses to use his time complaining about the wealthiest not paying sufficient taxes.

-But according to the National Taxpayers Union, in 2009 the top 5 percent of income earners paid almost 60 percent of the funds raised by the federal income tax and the bottom 50 percent paid about 2 percent.
+But according to the National Taxpayers Union, in 2009 the top 5 percent of income earners paid almost 59 percent of the funds raised by the federal personal income tax and the bottom 50 percent paid about 2.25 percent.

 Yet, in the president's remarks in Florida, he defined fairness as everybody playing by "the same set of rules."
 Not only are the tax rules not fair by the president's own definition, in the name of alleged fairness he wants to make them even more unfair.

-Of course, the president’s real problem is that his policies have failed so he has to change the subject.
+Of course, the president's real problem is that his policies have failed so he has to change the subject.
 He told us that the almost $900 billion in stimulus spending passed in 2009 would revive our economy and reduce unemployment to 6 percent.
-Unemployment now, three years later, stands at 8.2 percent.
+Three years later, unemployment stands at 8.2 percent.

 There is no evidence that our president has a clue about what why we are not on the path to recovery.
-But, unfortunately, he does have a clue about how to tap into the worst instincts of people in order to garner political support.
-And inspiring blame and envy, sadly, pays political dividends.
+But, unfortunately, he does have a clue about how to tap into the worst instincts of people to garner political support.
+Inspiring blame and envy, sadly, pays political dividends.

 The fairness the president obsesses about has nothing to do with fairness, nor does it have anything to do with fixing our economy.